praisetompane/computation_and_information/5_software_and_its_engineering/1_software_notations_and_tools/1_general_programming_languages/go/README.md

-# Playground to experiment with Go
+# an in-depth study of Go

-# sources
 * library reference:
 * language reference:
 * extending and embedding: